velas/test-us/README.md

 Welcome to public testing of Velas products

 ### How to enter test session
+- MAKE SURE TEST SESSION IS ANNOUNCED OPEN IN ISSUES OF THIS REPOSITORY
+- DO NOT FILE ANY BUGS IN THIS REPOSITORY, READ THE RULES
 - In this repository, go to 'Issues", you will see 'test session #.. is open [date]', if the test session is closed, this means we are not currently reviewing new bug reports
 - Make sure an issue for new test session is open by one of 'test-us' repository contributers
 - To apply for test session and receive your reward, leave your VLX address here: [test session google form](https://forms.gle/Ko1Zme7PubfYNYve7)
+-

 ### Scope